 The Klahoose First Nation

-The Klahoose peoples have lived here on the central west coast of British Columbia since time before memory.
-Klahoose First Nation territories span from Cortes Island, opposite Quadra Island near Campbell River to Toba Inlet in proximity to our neighbours of the Homalco, Kwakiutl, and Tla’amin Nations.
-Klahoose Wilderness Resort and Klahoose Coastal Adventures are proudly Klahoose First Nation owned and operated business.
-Many of our staff and team are Klahoose and have received comprehensive training to ensure your safety and comfort during your time in our territories.
+The toq qaymɩxʷ (Klahoose) peoples have lived here on the central west coast of British Columbia since time immemorial.
+Klahoose First Nation territories span from Cortes Island, opposite Quadra Island near Campbell River to Toba Inlet in proximity to our neighbours of the ʔop qaymɩxʷ (Homalco) ,kwɑːkjʊtəl (Kwakiutl), and ɬəʔamɛn qaymɩxʷ (Tla’amin) Nations.
+Klahoose Wilderness Resort and Klahoose Coastal Adventures are 100% owned by the Klahoose First Nation.
+Many of our cultural interpreters, guides and staff are Klahoose and have received comprehensive training to ensure your safety and comfort during your time in our territories.
 We invite you to see the beauty of the BC coast through our eyes, and experience the shared traditions and stories history handed down through generations.
 Klahoose Wilderness Resort awaits your visit.

 Listen to the Klahoose community welcome song: